 Manuscripts can be published as original research papers, short notes, reviews or monographs.
 Papers or reviews must be at most 30 manuscript pages, including references, figures, and tables.
 There is no page limit for monographs.
+A short note should be no more than 8 manuscript pages, with a maximum of a single table and a single figure.

 Headings should be on separate lines.
 Levels of sub-headings should not exceed three.
 Single-digit numbers should be spelt out except as part of a date, a fraction or decimal, a percent or a unit of measurement.
 Arabic numerals should be used for numbers larger than nine, except as the first word in a sentence.